apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Manage Autonomous System Numbers (ASNs).
 Each entry in the table on this page has the following fields:

 :ASN:         The actual ASN
-:Cache Group: The Cache Group to which this ASN is assigned
+:Cache Group: The :term:`Cache Group` to which this ASN is assigned

 ASN management includes the ability to (where applicable):